sourceduty/Power-Time_Logger/README.md

 ![PTL](https://github.com/sourceduty/PowerTime/assets/123030236/8572d0d4-7177-4c59-bc71-37570251cd90)

-> Power Time Logger v1.0 for Arduino UNO and LCD Keypad Shield.
+> Power-Time Logger v1.0 for Arduino UNO and LCD Keypad Shield.

 #
-### Power Time Logger
+### Power-Time Logger

 Records each time a USB port is powered on/off and logs the data for 365 days before it resets automatically.